Repairing or upgrading your bike! Look for items on UMB site Discussion board for bike fanatics! Visit the UMB store!

 Amasa Back

-The trail is a rocky Jeep trail with ledges and drop-offs, and is for advanced riders.
-Intermediates can manage the ride, but will walk most of the rougher climbs.
-As an out-and-back, the trip is 10 miles.
-Vertical climb is 1050 feet.
+The trail is a rocky Jeep trail with ledges and drop-offs.
+There are technical challenges that will stop all but the most advanced riders.
+Strong intermediates can manage this ride, but will walk most of the rougher climbs.
+As of 2014, most cyclists prefer to climb the Hymasa Trail for the first segment of the Amasa ride.

 Smoother section trail during the initial climb.
 A 4x4 road climbs the ledges of Kayenta sandstone.